Food Allergy Awareness Training

 Allergies occur when the body’s immune system reacts to a usually harmless substance as though it is harmful.
 Why this happens, isn’t clear and food allergies symptoms can vary greatly from person to person.
 Most sufferers come from families that have a history of allergies, or related problems.
 Every year, the number of people with allergies are increasing.
-Food allergen awareness training and an understanding the dangers of allergens have become vital for those working in the food sector.
+Taking a food allergy training course and having an understanding the dangers of allergens has become vital for those working in the food sector.

-Our allergy awareness training course covers general allergies, food allergies and food intolerances and explains the differences between them.
+Our allergen awareness course covers general allergies, food allergies and food intolerances and explains the differences between them.
 It covers the 14 allergens controlled by legislation along with food additives and how they can trigger allergic reactions.

 Customer must be informed if any food products sold by you that have ingredients comprising of any of the main 14 allergens.